dreddsa5dies/goHackTools/README.md

 ## TODO:
 examples from the book "Black Hat Go" Go Programming For Hackers and Pentesters by Tom Steele, Chris Patten, and Dan Kottmann
+examples from the book "Security with Go" by John Daniel Leon

+## THANK YOU:
+Thanks to all authors of amazing books on information security

 ## Package used
 Use [dep](https://github.com/golang/dep/cmd/dep)